Grichuk homers in 10th as Blue Jays beat Orioles 5-4

 Baltimore had taken a 4-3 lead on Hanser Alberto’s bloop RBI single against Rafael Dolis (1-1) in the top of the 10th.
 Alberto had four hits and Renato Núñez homered for the Orioles in their third straight loss.

-Vladimir Guerrero Jr. and Teoscar Hernández hit back-to-back homers connected for Toronto, which improved to 4-5 in extra-inning games.
+Vladimir Guerrero Jr. and Teoscar Hernández hit back-to-back homers for Toronto, which improved to 4-5 in extra-inning games.
+Dolis earned his first big league win since May 6, 2012, with the Chicago Cubs.

+“We’ve had a lot of one-run games and we’ve blown a couple late and we’ve won a couple late,” Grichuk said.
+“It’s setting us up to be in a good place late in the year.”

 The clubs commemorated Jackie Robinson Day by having all team members wear uniform number 42, an annual observance normally conducted on April 15 but moved this year because of the COVID-19-altered schedule.